 This should be set to "All" to make the constraint completely rigid.
 There are however many cases in which it is useful to make a constraint rigid in a plane (for example in modelling floor slabs) or a plate.
 The following planes can be specified:

 Linkage Linked degrees of freedom

-all x, y, z, xx, yy, zz
+all X, y, z, xx, yy, zz

+all (pin) x, y, z

-xy plane X, Y, ZZ
+xy plane X, y, zz

 yz plane y, z, xx

-zx plane X, y, zz

-xy plate z, xx, yy

-yz plate x, yy, zz

-zx plate y, xx, zz

-custom any